All posts

 Most founders do not think about banking until something breaks.
 The account exists, money flows in and out, access remains.
 The question of whether the arrangement is structurally sound rarely surfaces until it matters.

 Then a question arrives.
 A request for additional documentation.
 A delay in processing that extends from days to weeks.
-A notice that access has been restricted pending review.
+A notice from Mercury, Wise, or PayPal that access has been restricted pending review.

 By that point, the banking relationship has history — and that history constrains options.